drchrispinnock/gcp-node-example/article.md

 # Shutdown and reboot to pick up any new kernels
 # Octez will start on boot
 #
+echo "===> Reboot in 1 minute"
-echo "===> Sleeping for reboot" sleep 15 shutdown -r now
+shutdown -r +1
 ```

-10. When the system has rebooted, you can log in and check the health.
+10\.
+When the system has rebooted, log in and check that everything is working.
 The packages we have used run the Octez software under a dedicated user called *tezos*.
-Here we switched to the user and checked the status with ```octez-client bootstrapped```.
-Additionally you can look at the log files in ```/var/log/tezos/node.log```.
+Below we switch to the user and check the status with ```octez-client bootstrapped```.
+This command will only work if the RPC was set up as above.
+It runs and prints status until the node considers itself bootstrapped and ready.
+Additionally you can look at the log file: ```/var/log/tezos/node.log```.

 ```